JasperFx/jasper/documentation/documentation/extensions/marten/middleware.md

 <!--title:Transactional Middleware-->

-You can explicitly apply transactional middleware to a message or HTTP handler action with the `[MartenTransaction]` attribute as shown below:
+Assuming that the Jasper.Persistence.Marten Nuget is referenced by your project, you can explicitly apply transactional middleware to a message or HTTP handler action with the
+`[Transaction]` attribute as shown below:

 <[sample:CreateDocCommandHandler]>